dotCMS/core/core-web/libs/sdk/angular/README.md

 # @dotcms/angular

-`@dotcms/angular` is the official set of Angular components, services and resolver designed to work seamlessly with dotCMS, making it easy to render dotCMS pages an use the page builder
+`@dotcms/angular` is the official set of Angular components and services designed to work seamlessly with dotCMS, making it easy to render dotCMS pages an use the page builder

 ## Features

--   A collection of  Angular components, services and resolver  tailored to render
+-   A collection of  Angular components and services tailored to render dotCMS pages.
-    dotCMS pages.
 -   Streamlined integration with dotCMS page editor.
 -   Improved development experience with comprehensive TypeScript typings.